 The First Saving Water for Nature Grand Challenge

-Artisanal scale mining (ASM) activities threaten the health of ecosystems worldwide, and ASM practices are linked to habitat destruction, species’ population decline, poor water quality, hydrological changes, poor air quality, and poor human health.
-Despite these social and environmental costs, artisanal scale mining is a source of livelihood for an estimated 30+ million people worldwide.
+Artisanal and small scale mining (ASM) activities threaten the health of ecosystems worldwide, and ASM practices are linked to habitat destruction, species’ population decline, poor water quality, hydrological changes, poor air quality, and poor human health.
+Despite these social and environmental costs, artisanal scale mining is a source of livelihood for an estimated 40+ million people worldwide.

 This challenge is not yet open for applications.

 Interested in applying to the challenge, partnering with CXL, or staying informed on the launch?
 Sign up here, and we’ll be in touch!

 Interested in partnering with us on The Artisanal Mining Challenge?
 Contact water[at]conservationxlabs.org.

 A. The application period will open in 2019, date to be determined.
 Sign-up above on this page to stay informed about the launch of the challenge.